Monitor Type: Resources — Windows/WMI

 Counter Type lets you select how to interpret data from monitor.

 Only integer variables and variables that can be interpreted as integers can be selected for the Delta counter type.
-The other two counter types, Current Value and Value Change, allow using variables of any type, but using non-integer variables for the Current Value counter type only makes sense if you define the String response validation section in monitor’s state conditions where you test the returned non-integer value for presense in a list of allowed or disallowed values.
+The other two counter types, Current Value and Value Change, allow using variables of any type, but using non-integer variables for the Current Value counter type only makes sense if you define the String response validation section in monitor’s state conditions where you test the returned non-integer value for presence in a list of allowed or disallowed values.

 Divide returned value by parameter can be used to normalize the returned value.
 For example, WMI counters can return 64-bit data such as free space left on the HDD in bytes, and these values should be scaled down to fit a 32-bit signed integer range supported by IPHost Network Monitor.